garbagemule/MobArena/docs/user/arena-setup.rst

 Toolbox
 =======

 The Toolbox is a set of golden tools.
-Each tool has a specific functions.
+Each tool has a specific function.
 We use them to set up regions, warps, spawnpoints, and containers.
 Toolbox tools are used with either a left- or right-click.